 In this article, we shall take you through all the Mandatory Compliances that are applicable on a Subsidiary Company, at different points of time, during the year.

-A foreign subsidiary company is any company, where 50% or more of its share capital is owned by a company that is incorporated in another foreign nation.
+A subsidiary company is any company, where 50% or more of its share capital is owned by a company that is incorporated in another foreign nation.
 The said foreign company is called the holding company or the parent company.
-Foreign Subsidiary Companies, being registered in India, are governed by Indian laws, like any other Indian company.Continue reading “Foreign Subsidiary Compliances in India”
+Subsidiary Companies, being registered in India, are governed by Indian laws, like any other Indian company.Continue reading “Compliances for Subsidiary Companies In India”

 Although Private Limited Company is the most popular form of starting a business, there are various compliances which are required to be followed once your business is incorporated.

 Managing the day to day operations of your business along with complying the corporate laws can be little taxing for any entrepreneur.
 Hence, it is essential to take help of a professional and also understand such legal requirements to ensure timely fulfilment of compliances, without any levy of interest or penalty.